 How policy is made

-Policies are structured, like most Chinese institutions, in a clear hierarchy, from broad national plans that set broad goals, to specific to-do lists for achieving those goals.
+Policies are structured in a clear hierarchy, from broad national plans that set broad goals, to specific to-do lists for achieving those goals.

 Agenda-setting takes place on a rolling, five-year cycle.
 Every fifth year, the Party Central Committee holds a plenary session to determine key issue areas that China should focus on for the next half-decade.